AndrewPhysics/dead-time-logic-of-nuclear-detectors/README.md

  3. C++ implementation:

- For example in a beta-decay which producing gamma-photons in nucler detectors, the time of the incoming events sould be recorded by an electronic processing chain.
+ For example in a beta-decay which producing gamma-photons in nucler detectors, the time of the incoming events should be recorded by an electronic processing chain.
 The arrival times of events are elements of an increasing geometric series.
-The series is increasing normaly with the follow-up time.
-The follow-up time is changing in an interval as a random variable wich follows Poisson distribution.
+The series is increasing with the follow-up time.
+The follow-up time is changing in an interval as a random variable which follows a Poisson distribution.
 The follow-up values are generated with the Poisson Distribution class template from random header file.
+ The generated fullow-up time numbers are trully Poisson distributed.
+It can be checked in Excell by making a histogram of them.

+ The following steps are needed to simulate the experiment:

+ a. make an increasing geometric series with fullow-up time with Poisson distribution
+ b. check follow-up time numbers weater it is really Poisson distributed
+ c. open deadtime window to control pile-up events
+ d. make loss estimation